 4.6 Overhead Powerlines

 All overhead powerlines must be assumed to be energized until confirmed otherwise.
-The minimum clearance distance for equipment working near energized power lines must be in accordance with the table of minimum clearance distances shown on the following page, as found in 29 C.F.R. § 1926.1408(h).
+The minimum clearance distance for equipment working near energized power lines must be in accordance with the table found in 29 C.F.R. § 1926.1408(h).